 - Sauces

-Benefits to Orange Powder for Skincare
+Benefits of Using Orange Powder for Skincare

-Because of the high amounts of vitamin A, C, E, and other minerals present in the peel of an orange with highly antimicrobial and antibacterial properties, they can be very nourishing when applied to the skin.
-Specifically, it has been known to be beneficial for treating acne and oily skin as well as aiding skin coloring and pigmentation.
-It is a wonderful ingredient to add to DIY body scrubs and facemasks.
+Because of the high amounts of vitamins A, C, E, and other minerals present in the peel of an orange with highly antimicrobial and antibacterial properties, they can be very nourishing when applied to the skin.

 Orange Peels in Cleaning

-Orange peels produce an oil called D-limonene.
-This oil is helpful in cleaning products because it helps to make surfaces shiny and clean.
 Orange peels also have antibacterial properties helpful for getting rid of germs that may be lurking around your home.
 Rubbing straight orange peels on stainless steel pans or appliances has been shown to give them a nice polish.
 The peels can also be added to vinegar to make a great natural cleaner.

 How to Make Orange Peel Powder

 The process of making orange peel powder is so simple.
-In short, you peel, dry out, blend into powder and store.
+In short, you peel, dry out, blend into powder, and store.
 It is that easy!

-Before we are going to be eating oranges, I quickly peel the orange skin from the orange and lay the peels flat on a baking sheet.
-I like to lay them on a silicone baking mat or parchment paper.
 Then place the baking sheet in the oven at the lowest temperature it can go or place on the rack of a dehydrator.
-Our oven goes down to about 130 degrees and it takes roughly 3-4 hours to dry the peels.
-If your oven only goes down to 170-200 degrees it will not take as long.
+Our oven goes down to about 130°F (55°C) and it takes roughly 3-4 hours to dry the peels.
+If your oven only goes down to 170-200°F (77-94°C) it will not take as long.
 I’d begin checking it after 30-60 minutes.

 Ingredients: